Book Review Guidelines

 All book review essays are commissioned.
 A potential reviewer may propose a book review by sending a one-page proposal and a current CV to the book review editor via email.
 The book review editor will review the proposal in light of reviews already commissioned and may suggest alterations accordingly.
 All reviewers commissioned to write a review will be required to submit a statement noting any connection they have to the authors under review.

 Reviewers should title their review.
 In addition, each review should cite the title, author, place of publication and publisher, year, number of pages, and price, including both the cloth and soft cover prices if a paperback is available, of each book in the review.
 For example:

 Spaces of Hope.
 By David Harvey.
 Berkeley: University of California Press, 2000.
 293 pages. $24.95 (cloth). $17.95 (paper).

 Reviewers should also include a short biography that will appear on the Contributors page of the journal.
 For example: Eric Schocket teaches American literature at Hampshire College and writes on class issues in American culture.

 Book review text should be in 12-point Times New Roman font.
 Everything, including footnotes and block quotes, should be double-spaced.
 Please format your manuscript using Chicago Manual of Style’s 16th edition.

 Please see our Author Guidelines for general formatting instructions.

-Please send your book review proposal or (if already commissioned) completed review as an attached file in either Word or Word Perfect to Matthew Basso and Laura Briggs at firstname.lastname@example.org.
+Please send your book review proposal or (if already commissioned) completed review as an attached file in Word to Matthew Basso and Laura Briggs at firstname.lastname@example.org.